-It’s fair to say that travelling Australia with a dog comes with certain limitations, such as no camping in National Parks and not being able to embark on certain activities without pre-organising a Dog Sitter first.
-While camping and caravanning with dogs sounds easy enough, compromising a few things along the way will be a part of the trade-off of having your cherished pets with you.
+It’s fair to say that travelling Australia with a dog comes with limitations, such as no camping in National Parks and not being able to embark on certain activities without pre-organising a Dog Sitter first.
+While camping and caravanning with dogs sounds easy enough, compromising a few things along the way will be part of the trade-off of having your cherished pets with you.

 With a few extra preparations, travelling Australia with a dog is totally possible and can even make your travels all the more enhanced because of it.

 Here we will cover everything you need to think about when it comes to caravanning and travelling Australia with a dog so that you can figure out whether you should take yours with you or not.

 We are a participant in the Caravan RV Camping, Adventure Awaits and eBay Partner Programs, affiliate advertising programs designed to provide a means for us to earn fees by linking to ebay.com and other affiliated sites.
 We may earn a commission from your purchases at no extra cost to you.
 For more information, see our disclosures here.